Danny Röhl: Rangers

 In October 2025, he was linked with the vacancy at Scottish Premiership club Rangers, but he withdrew his application later that month.
 However, when Kevin Muscat dropped out of the race, Röhl was back in contention, and was appointed as head coach on 20 October 2025 signing a two-and-a-half year deal.
 The move was described by BBC journalist Tom English as "from [the] frying pan [in]to [the] furnace", whereas Röhl said that "It's amazing to be part of here".
 Rangers' chairman Andrew Cavenagh defended the appointment process.

 Röhl's first match was a 3–0 defeat away against Brann in the UEFA Europa League on 23 October 2025.
 The first victory of his tenure came three days later, a 3–1 home win against Kilmarnock.

+In January 2026, Röhl said he was hoping to achieve a double in his first season, with the aim of winning the league title and the Scottish Cup, after reducing the gap between Rangers and league leaders Heart of Midlothian to six points, as under Röhl, Rangers won 11 of his first 14 league matches in charge.
+Later that month, Röhl's Rangers moved into second place.
+That same month, Röhl won his first ever Scottish Premiership Manager of the Month award.

+In February 2026, he praised his players for the club's improvement in form, and said he was confident in the team's ability to challenge for the title.
+They notably beat league leaders Hearts in February to close the gap.
+He also praised the impact of January signing Ryan Naderi, comparing him to Thomas Muller.
+By the end of March, a win against Aberdeen saw the gap close further to only three points between them and Hearts, whilst at the Easter weekend, Rangers were top of the table.

+However, by early May the club had dropped to 3rd.
+Later that month there were rumours that Röhl would leave the club after finishing 3rd in the league, although he received backing from the club's board.

+Red Bull Salzburg

+In June 2026 he was appointed manager of Red Bull Salzburg.
+In August 2026 he said he was not intending to leave Rangers, but that the move to Salzburg was "the right one".

 Personal life

 Röhl is married with two sons.
 He worked for ITV as a pundit during Euro 2024.